 Pencil drawings dragons – Step 2

 Start to add thickness to the lines that defined the form of the dragon.
 Keep things simple and fluid.
-Add few lines and judge constantly the look of your drawing.
-Is it coming off like you imagined it?
+Add a few lines and judge constantly the look of your drawing.
+Is it coming off as you imagined it?

 Look carefully and you’ll see that I have just added a bit of volume and thickness here and there to better visualize the final form of the dragon.